FlowFuse/node-red-dashboard/docs/en/user/home-assistant.md

-# Running Node-RED within Home Assistant
+# Running Node-RED with Home Assistant

-Node-RED can be integrated with Home Assistant (**HA**) in 2 ways:
+Node-RED can be integrated with Home Assistant (**HA**) in 2 modes:
-- Running Node-RED on an external host, and connecting to the HA server via HTTP messaging or the `node-red-contrib-home-assistant-websocket` node-set
+1. Running Node-RED on an separate host, and connecting to the HA server via HTTP messaging or the `node-red-contrib-home-assistant-websocket` node-set
-- Using the internal Node-RED add-on within HA, which by default is part of the HA installation
+2. Using the internal Node-RED add-on within HA, which comes by default as part of the HA installation

-### Configuring Node-RED dashboard 2.0 in Home Assistant
+### Configuring FlowFuse Dashboard (Node-RED dashboard 2.0) in Home Assistant

-As of today, the Node-RED add-on within HA includes the Node-RED dashboard 1.0 nodes (`node-red-dashboard`), and exposes its URL (`.../ui`).
-However, Node-RED Dashboard 1.0 is now deprecated and replaced has been replaced by FlowFuse Dashboard.
+As of today, the Node-RED add-on within HA includes the Node-RED dashboard 1.0 nodes (`node-red-dashboard`), and exposes its base URL (`.../ui`).
+However, Node-RED Dashboard 1.0 is now deprecated and has been replaced by FlowFuse Dashboard.

-Following are instructions for installing & configuring FlowFuse Dashboard into the Node-RED add-on in HA
+Below are guidelines for installing & configuring FlowFuse Dashboard in the Node-RED add-on within HA

-1. Within the Node-RED add-on, install the FlowFuse Dashboard nodes (`@flowfuse/node-red-dashboard`) via the "Manage Palette" option.
+1. Within the Node-RED add-on, install the FlowFuse Dashboard node-set (`@flowfuse/node-red-dashboard`) using the "Manage Palette" option.

 2. Create a new iframe container for hosting the FlowFuse Dashboard clients:
 - In HA, go to **Settings->Dashboards->Add dashboard**, select **Webpage**